WebsiteBaker-modules/addon-file-editor/README.md

 The optional FTP layer implemented in `AFE`, allows you to modify Add-on files normally owned by the *ftp-user*.
 This might be usefull if your website is hosted on a shared hosting provider using different pemissions for PHP and FTP groups.
 Another optional feature is the support for the 3rd party online photo editing service [Pixlr](http://pixlr.com), which allows you to modifiy images of Add-ons in a Photoshop&trade; like environment from the WebsiteBaker backend.

 ## Download
-The latest stable `AFE` [installation package](https://github.com/cwsoft/wb-addon-file-editor/raw/master/wb-addon-file-editor-installer.zip) for the WebsiteBaker CMS is always included in the GitHub master branch.
-Older versions are available as [archives](https://github.com/cwsoft/wb-addon-file-editor/tags), but are ***NOT*** directly installable in the WebsiteBaker CMS.
+The released stable `AFE` installation packages for the WebsiteBaker CMS can be found in the [GitHub download area](https://github.com/cwsoft/wb-addon-file-editor/downloads).
+It is recommended to install/update to the latest available version listed.
+Older versions are provided for compatibility reasons with older WebsiteBaker versions and may contain bugs or security issues.
 The development history of `AFE` can be tracked via [GitHub](https://github.com/cwsoft/wb-addon-file-editor).

 ## License
 `AFE` is licensed under the [GNU General Public License (GPL) v3.0](http://www.gnu.org/licenses/gpl-3.0.html).